-For clinical laboratory tests, if a panel is requested, the professional judgment of the Physician must dictate the medical necessity of the complete panel instead of an individual test.
-Likewise, individual tests ordered by a Physician must indicate a medical reason for the individual test in lieu of a panel that is less expensive.
+For clinical laboratory tests, if a panel is requested, the professional judgment of the physician must dictate the medical necessity of the complete panel instead of an individual test.
+Likewise, individual tests ordered by a physician must indicate a medical reason for the individual test in lieu of a panel that is less expensive.
 All the tests in the definition of a panel must be performed for the provider to use that panel's Current Procedural Terminology (CPT) codes.
-The Physician should review what tests are in the panels and not order individual tests that might duplicate tests.
+The physician must review the panels and not order individual, duplicative tests..